bolderbrush10/SearchlightAssault/programmer-notes.md

 -- TODO energy cost
 -- TODO make use of new feature from patch notes: - Added optional lamp prototype property "always_on".

+-- TODO gun turrets should get a much smaller boost than electric, and fluid turrets even less so -- TODO radar integration

 -- TODO Maintain a map of all searchlights instead of polling for them every tick -- (And update it w/ onEvent(building built, etc) + rebuild it on startup or use engine to save/load it)